BrightspaceUI/core/mixins/labelled-mixin.md

 }
 ```

-Optionally, to enable custom elements to act as labels, extend the `LabelMixin` and call `updateLabel()` to reflect the label value change when needed:
+Optionally, to enable custom elements to act as labels, extend the `LabelMixin` and call `updateLabel()` to reflect the label value change when needed.
+Alternatively, a custom element within a labelling element's shadowDOM may dispatch the `d2l-label-change` event to update the label value.

 ```js
 import { LabelMixin } from '@brightspace-ui/core/mixins/labelled-mixin.js';